Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects likely affecting the region.
 Notable ones include Parkes Special Activation Precinct, Parkes National Logistics Hub Infrastructure Extension, Middleton Urban Masterplan, and Parkes Arbour Shopping Centre Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.